guilgautier/PartialRejectionSampling.jl/README.md

 ### Tutorial Jupyter notebooks

-You can have a look at the tutorial Jupyter [`notebooks`](https://github.com/guilgautier/PartialRejectionSampling.jl/blob/master/notebooks) to play with code.
+You can also have a look at the tutorial Jupyter [`notebooks`](https://github.com/guilgautier/PartialRejectionSampling.jl/blob/master/notebooks) to play with the code.

 ### Documentation